jvermeir/dynamodb/transaction/README.md

 Another use case is slightly different.
 What if we have a lot of data and want to avoid querying all that data just to get a summary?
 An example would be retrieving a total at a specific point in time based on a list of transactions.
-We might have thousands of transactions for a specific userId and might be interested in showing the sum of all transactions as well as the latest five.
+We might have thousands of transactions for a specific userId and might be interested in showing the sum of all transactions as well as the most recent five.

 The code for this blog can be found here: [https://github.com/jvermeir/dynamodb/tree/main/transaction].

-Getting the latest transactions from a table by owner can be done with a `GlobalSecondaryIndex`, with this CDK code:
+Getting the latest transactions from a table by owner can be done with a `GlobalSecondaryIndex`.

+This CDK code defines a table with a partitionKey:

 ```
     const transactionTable = new dynamoDB.Table(this, "TransactionTable", {